Test Drive 6: Gameplay

-Game Boy version
+Game Boy Color version

 Test Drive 6 was released on a black cartridge for the Game Boy and Game Boy Color.
+It was developed by Xantara.
 The handheld version of the game is a RC Pro Am clone.
-It features a limited selection of licensed vehicles from the main game and tracks named after real world cities.
+It features a limited selection of licensed vehicles from the main game and tracks named after real-world cities.
 A sequel was released exclusively for the Game Boy Color in 2000, called Test Drive 2001.